 Pollen: 1-2 gram

 Medicinal Uses of Kamal / Lotus (Nelumbo nucifera)

 Lotus has been used as a medicinal herb in India from ancient times.
-The leaves, seeds, flower, and rhizome, filaments, all are edible and used for medicinal purpose.
-The lotus seeds are known as Kamal- gatta and rhizome is called as kamal kakri in India.
+The leaves, seeds, flower, and rhizome, filaments, all are edible, and used for medicinal purpose.
+The lotus seeds are known as Kamal- gatta, and rhizome is called as kamal kakri in India.
 Flowers are known as Kamala.
-Rhizome paste is applied in ringworm and other cutaneous affections.
+Rhizome paste is applied in ringworm, and other cutaneous affections.
 Stem helps in the healthy growth of the fetus.
-Roots help in removal of toxic wastes from body, and also helpful in reducing body heat.
-Leaves and flowers are useful in many bleeding disorders.
+Roots help in removal of toxic wastes from the body, and also helpful in reducing body heat.
+Leaves, and flowers are useful in many bleeding disorders.
 Flowers are prescribed to promote conception.

-- The flower is cooling, sedative, astringent, cholagogue, cardiac tonic, diuretic, bitter, expectorant and refrigerant.
+- The flower is a cooling, sedative, astringent, cholagogue, cardiac Tonic, diuretic, bitter, expectorant, and refrigerant.

-- The decoction of lotus flower is given in cholera, fever, disease of liver, strangury, and palpitation of heart.
+- The decoction of lotus flower is given in cholera, fever, disease of the liver, strangury, and palpitation of the heart.

-- Lotus flowers are considered a tonic for the heart, liver and skin, particularly when aggravated pitta is involved.
+- Lotus flowers are considered a tonic for the heart, the liver, and skin, particularly when aggravated Pitta is involved.